-The user can configure the behavior of the SCE platform in case of failure of the smartSUB Manager (SM):
+The user can configure the behavior of the SCE platform in case of failure of the Subscriber Manager (SM):

-- If SM functionality is critical to the operation of the system: configure forced failure of the SCE platform in the event of any loss of connection with the SM (may be due either to failure of the SM or failure of the connection itself). - If SM functionality is not critical to the operation of the system: no action needs to be configured.
+- If SM functionality is critical to the operation of the system configure the desired behavior of the SCE platform in the event of any loss of connection with the SM (may be due either to failure of the SM or failure of the connection itself). - If SM functionality is not critical to the operation of the system no action needs to be configured.